portworx/px-delivery/Readme.md

 # Deployment Instructions

 This application requires data services to be deployed prior to deploying the application.
-Before deploying this application, deploy a MongoDB Database, a Kafka Queue, and a Mysql Database from Portworx Data Services.
+Before deploying this application, use Portworx Data Services to deploy:
+-  a Kafka Queue with `(3 nodes minimum)`
+-  a MongoDB Database `(1 or more Nodes)`
+-  a Mysql Database `(1 or more)`

    The three data services should be deployed prior to the PX-Delivery Service and the Kafka Consumer pods.
-The application (PX-Delivery and Kafka Consumer) have logic to initialize the mongoDB database, kafkta topic, and Mysql Database.
+The application (PX-Delivery and Kafka Consumer) have logic to initialize the mongoDB database, kafka topic, and Mysql Database.
 In order for the application to create new databases, new users, new permissions, etc, the data services must be deployed first, and then the applications.

 ![PX Delivery PDS Deployment Summary Screenshot](./static/px-delivery-pds.png)

 Use the Connection information from PDS to fill out the environment variables in the Kubernetes YAML.
+If you're unsure which endpoint to use, choose one with `VIP` in the name.

 ![PX Delivery PDS Connection Screenshot](./static/px-delivery-pds-conn.png)